 Rabaul and PBY chits may be treated as Blank if advanced rules are not in use.

 A list of tasks is presented for the player.
 We suggest you perform these in the order listed.
-The checkboxes may be used to keep track of completed tasks.
+The checkboxes may be used to keep track of completed tasks (but are not required, and only mnemonic).

 You will need to resolve airstrike contacts manually.
 If there are any airstrikes that result from the contact table they are resolved by clicking the Airstrike button, after which you will return to this screen.

-A place to update the current state of Japanese commitment levels.
-This screen is where totals can be verified each segment and corrected as needed.
-Also enter air points lost in the current segment, and air value of carriers that are sunk or heavily damaged.
+A time to update the current state of Japanese commitment levels.
+This screen is where totals can be verified and corrected as needed.
+Also enter air points lost in the current cycle, and the air value of carriers that are sunk or heavily damaged.

 The app displays a list of end-of-turn housekeeping tasks for the player to do manually.
 After which the app returns the player to the next turn's ARRIVAL PHASE.